 Anantha (the endlessness) is also the name of Vishnu.
 Some scholars say that Sesha (reminder) or Anantha is Vishnu himself in his potent state, as the universe that hibernates before the onset of the next cycle of evolution.

-While Shiva, Brahma, and Vishnu together form the Hindu Trinity, Ganesha and Hanuman represent faith and divinity.
+While Shiva, Brahma, and Vishnu form the Hindu Trinity, Ganesha and Hanuman represent faith and divinity.
 Agni or Fire represents life, energy, and vitality.
-Maruta, the wind-god represents space, while Indra represents rains and cosmic balance.
-Yama depicts the infinite nature of time while Varuna the ocean God represents water.
+Maruta, the wind-god, represents space, while Indra represents rains and cosmic balance.
+Yama depicts the infinite nature of time while Varuna, the ocean God, represents water.
 Kubera represents prosperity and riches.
-The Sun and Moon represent the cycle of birth, death, decay and finally dissolution.
-Brahma’s three sons represent the entire mankind.
-Taken together as one entity they constitute the entire cosmos.
+The Sun and Moon represent the cycle of birth, death, decay, and finally dissolution.
+Brahma’s three sons represent the entire humankind.
+Taken together as one entity, they constitute the entire cosmos.